 Metrolinx is expanding its commuter rail corridor through West Toronto in order to provide capacity for the Union-Pearson Express air-rail link and expanded GO Transit service to Georgetown, Guelph and Kitchener.
 The corridor passes through mature neighbourhoods and present-day brownfield redevelopment sites, and as might be expected the planned expansion of daily train trips on the line entails substantial disruption in these neighbourhoods.

-BROWN+STOREY were commissioned by local community groups to study shortcomings in Metrolinx’s plans for noise mitigation and corridor security.
+Brown + Storey Architects Inc. were commissioned by local community groups to study shortcomings in Metrolinx’s plans for noise mitigation and corridor security.
 Official planning has focused on the proposed construction of conventional, 5 m tall concrete or vinyl barrier walls along significant stretches of the corridor, a move that the community anticipates will have severe consequences for local quality of life and neighbourhood aesthetics.

 The community continues to use these proposals to press Metrolinx for better solutions to noise mitigation and to leverage the corridor for the benefit of all residents who live along it.